commercetools/commercetools-postman-collection/README.md

 Key benefits of using Postman collections of commercetools APIs:

-- Works with minimum technical knowledge with no coding required,
+- Works with minimum technical knowledge with no coding required
-- Can be used as soon as you have created a commercetools project,
+- Can be used as soon as you have created a commercetools project
-- The API endpoints can be explored to achieve a holistic view of how the commercetools Platform and other services operate.
+- The API endpoints can be explored to achieve a holistic view of how the commercetools Platform and other services operate

 This repository contains Postman collections including requests and responses for most commercetools endpoints.
 For each request, the smallest possible payload is given.
 Optional fields can be found in the related [official documentation](http://docs.commercetools.com/).